watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/mec.rst

 Costing Equations
 ---------
 The cost function for the multi-effect crystallizer model is based on the energy consumption of the heating steam/heat and the capital cost of the equipment.
-The system capital cost includes the capital costs on the basis of volume or crystal effect and the cost of the heat exchanger.
+The system capital cost includes the capital costs on the basis of volume or crystal mass produced and the cost of the heat exchanger.

 The heat exchanger is costed using the following equation: